Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Homologically smooth algebras and global dimension

 Since the condition that $P^{\bullet}$ be minimal is that for each $d^i: P^i \to P^{i-1}$ we have $\ker d^i \subseteq J(A) P^i$, we see that $(P^K)^{\bullet}$ is also minimal, as claimed.
 Now suppose that $M^K$ is perfect.
 Then since $M^K$ has a finite $(A^K)$-resolution by finitely generated projectives, the minimal graded projective resolution of $M^K$ must have this property.
 So each $(P^i)^K$ is a finitely generated $A^K$-module, with $(P^i)^K = 0$ for $i \ll 0$.
 It follows that $P^i = 0$ for $i \ll 0$.
 It is also easy to see that $(P^i)^K$ finitely generated implies that $P^i$ is a finitely generated $A$-module, as follows.
 Let $Q = P^i$ and suppose that $Q = \bigcup Q_j$ is a directed union of submodules.
 Then $Q^K = \bigcup Q_j^K$ is a directed union of the extended submodules.
 By finite generation of $Q^K$, we have some $Q_j^K = Q^K$.
 Thus the quotient module $Q^K/Q_j^K \cong (Q/Q_j)^K$ is zero.
 As $K$ is faithfully flat over $k$ we have $Q/Q_j = 0$, whence $Q = Q_j$.
 Thus $Q = P^i$ is finitely generated.

 We see now that $M$ is perfect.
 The final statement on the lengths of the minimal projective resolutions is also clear from the proof above. \end{proof}

 \begin{corollary} Let $A$ be a $k$-algebra, and let $K$ be a field extension of $k$.
-If $A$ is homologically smooth, then so is $A^K$.
+If $A$ is a homologically smooth $k$-algebra, then $A^K$ is a homologically smooth $K$-algebra.
 The converse holds if $A$ is graded with $\dim_k A_0 < \infty$. \end{corollary} \begin{proof} Note that $(A \otimes K)^e \cong A^e \otimes K$ as (graded) $K$-algebras.
 Thus the result follows immediately from Proposition~\ref{prop:smooth extension}, applied to the algebra $A^e$ and the module $A$. \end{proof}

 Next we wish to show that homological smoothness is preserved under tensor products of algebras.
 For this we require the following observation. \begin{remark} Let $R$ and $S$ be $k$-algebras.
 For $M \in R \lMod$ and $N \in S \lMod$, suppose that $P^\bullet$ is a projective $R$-module resolution of $M$ and $Q^{\bullet}$ is a projective $S$-module resolution of $N$.
 As we are tensoring over a field~$k$, the K\"{u}nneth formula~\cite[Theorem~3.6.3]{We} yields $H^i(X \otimes Y) \cong \bigoplus_{p+q = i} H^p(X) \otimes H^q(Y)$ for any bounded above complexes $X$ and $Y$.
 In particular, the tensor complex $P \otimes Q$ forms a projective resolution of $M \otimes N$ as a left $R \otimes S$-module. \end{remark}